The forex trading week has come and gone.

 However, the pound began sliding across the board when the U.S. session rolled around.
 There were no catalysts, but some market analysts say that it was likely due to unwinding ahead of the FOMC and BOE statements.

 After that, the pound then behaved itself before getting bid up again during Wednesday’s U.S. session, but ahead of the FOMC statement.
 Market analysts attributed this to further easing of Brexit-related jitters, thanks to top Brexit Negotiator David Davis’ speech before Parliament that he would support a transitional deal “If it is necessary and only if it is necessary.”

 In the same speech, Davis also revealed that Theresa May’s government is working on plans for four possible outcomes, but such plans won’t be out until February next year.

 Getting back on track, Davis’ rhetoric apparently allowed the pound to soldier on after that, although GBP/USD got whupped, thanks to the FOMC statement and the resulting Greenback strength.
 Pound pairs finally retreated across the board come Thursday, though, thanks to the BOE statement.

-Forex Gump also has a write-up on the BOE statement, and you can read it here, if you’re interested.
+Forex Gump also has a write-up on the BOE statement.
 The main takeaway, however, is that the BOE is maintaining its neutral policy bias, but the chance that the BOE would switch to a hiking bias is now lower because of two main reasons.